#1: Signup With The Correct Info!

 Don't forget that cashout processing times at casinos vary, from Instant in a few cases to a week in others!
 Most are

-around the 24-48 hour mark but you check the full list of online casinos
+around the 24-48 hour mark but you check the full our comparisons

 here at AZOC for